Symantec/Dominator/cmd/hyper-control/README.md

 - **get-updates**: get and show a continuous stream of updates from a *Hypervisor* or *Fleet Manager*.
 This is primarily for debugging
+- **make-installer-iso**: make a bootable installation ISO (CD-ROM) image for a machine
+- **netboot-host**: temporarily enable PXE-based network booting and installing for a machine
 - **netboot-machine**: temporarily enable PXE-based network booting for a machine
 - **remove-excess-addresses**: remove free addresses for a specific *Hypervisor* above the specified limit
 - **rollout-image**: safely roll out specified image to all *Hypervisors* in a location
+- **write-netboot-files**: write the configuration files for installing a machine.
+This is primarily for debugging

 ## Security
 The *Hypervisor* restricts RPC access using TLS client authentication.